abhineet-gupta/Back-Transliteration-Java-COMP90049/README.md

-# COMP90049 Project 1

-## Back-transliteration of Persian to Latin names
+# Back-transliteration of Persian to Latin names

+## COMP90049 Knowledge Technologies

+University of Melbourne

+Project 1 - Sem 1, 2017

 Project specification can be read [here](2017S1-90049P1-spec.pdf).